dmarks84/Coursework_Coursework_Project_Automobile-Sales-Visualization/README.md

 ## Project(Project_Automobile-Sales-Visualization)
-### Part of the Coursera series: IBM Data Engineering & Python
+### Part of the Coursera series: IBM Data Science

 ## Summary
-Rather than work in Python, we took directly to the Linux Shell commands in order to draw data from files and folders.
-We manipulated this information slighlty before then archiving the files in order to create a backup.
-We automated this process as well by setting up the crontab functionality.
+In this project, we were tasked with creating plots which answer questions for analysing "historical_automobile_sales" data to understand the historical trends in automobile sales during recession periods.
+We employed a number of data wrangling techniques before performing EDA adn then setting up a dashboard to visualize the results in realtime.

 ## Skills (Developed & Applied)
-Programming, Python, ETL &| ELT & Data Pipelines, Linux/Bash/Shell Commands
+Programming, Python, SciPy, Numpy, Pandas, Seaborn, Matplotlib, Plotly, Dash, Folium, Dataframes, ETL &| ELT & Data Pipelines, Data Modeling, EDA, Data Visualization, Data Summarization, Data Reporting, Dashboards, Communication